whereistanya/dotfiles/README.md

 * xmonad: a beautiful tiling window manager that stays out of your way
 * xmobar: a simple status bar
 * trayer: a system tray you can put things in
 * redshift-gtk: colour temperature adjuster.
-Mine s configurenf) (.config/redshift.conf) to make the screen red in the evening, New York time.
+Mine's configured (.config/redshift.conf) to make the screen red in the evening, New York time.
 * autocutset: keep the X clipboard and the cutbuffer in sync
 * xbacklight: to map to the brightness buttons to change screen brightness
 * acpi: to check the battery percentage